helmetjs/helmet/README.md

 app.use(helmet.hidePoweredBy());
 ```

-You can also explicitly set the header to something else, if you want:
+You can also explicitly set the header to something else, if you want.
+This could throw people off:

 ```javascript
 app.use(helmet.hidePoweredBy({ setTo: 'PHP 4.2.0' }));